polymode/polymode/readme.md

 inside a single emacs buffer.
 It is lightweight and fully object oriented, specifically designed for quick addition of new polymodes.

-Technically speaking, polymode doesn't keep its modes in one emacs buffer but in many indirect buffers, as many as different modes are there in a file.
-Consequently polymode is as fast as switching buffers as it never re-installs major modes after original initialization.
-I am very much indebted to Dave Love's [multi-mode.el](http://www.loveshack.ukfsn.org/emacs/multi-mode.el) for this original idea.
+Technically speaking, polymode doesn't keep its modes in a single emacs buffer but in several indirect buffers, actually as many as different modes are there in a file.
+Consequently, polymode is as fast as switching buffers because it never re-installs major modes.
+I am very much indebted to Dave Love's [multi-mode.el](http://www.loveshack.ukfsn.org/emacs/multi-mode.el) for this awesome idea.

 ## Installation